“What is your secret? How do you get to do all these amazing things?”

 I have been fortunate to experience a lot of cool shit in the past three years – ate at incredible restaurants, swum at stunning beaches, drunk beer around the world, and slept in amazing properties.

 I’m also very grateful for the exciting campaigns we have been a part of.
-There’s been the Canon photo safari to the Northern Territory, attending the Rugby World Cup in New Zealand, the flight with Cathay Pacific to Hong Kong, seeing the orangutans in Borneo with Malaysian Airlines, the Tourism Australia Race for TQUAL, and the Qantas trip to Dubai.
+There’s been the Canon photo safari to the Northern Territory, attending the Rugby World Cup in New Zealand, the flight with Cathay Pacific to Hong Kong, seeing the orangutans in Borneo with Malaysian Airlines, and the Qantas trip to Dubai.

 There is a whole other story.
 Getting to this point in our life came with a price – a massive one.
 Rewards will always be matched by effort and sacrifice (and passionate care).